arkivanov/MVIKotlin/docs/time_travel.md

 ##### How to install

-The time travel client application for desktop is not published yet, so you will need to build and run it from [sources](https://github.com/arkivanov/MVIKotlin/tree/master/mvikotlin-timetravel-client/app-desktop).
+You can download distributions for Linux and Windows from the [Releases](https://github.com/arkivanov/MVIKotlin/releases) page on GitHub.
+For macOS you will need to build and run it from [sources](https://github.com/arkivanov/MVIKotlin/tree/master/mvikotlin-timetravel-client/app-desktop).
 Please run the following command (the minimum JDK version 11 is required):

 ```
 ./gradlew :mvikotlin-timetravel-client:app-desktop:run